DrCyanide/cyanic-sd-krita/README.md

 # Cyanic SD-Krita Plugin

-A Krita Plugin to work with the Automatic1111 WebUI and SD.Next WebUI
+A Krita Plugin to work with the [Automatic1111 WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui), [SD.Next WebUI](https://github.com/vladmandic/automatic), and [Forge WebUI](https://github.com/lllyasviel/stable-diffusion-webui-forge)

-Note: Forge is not supported, due to the removal of many of the `/sdapi/v1` API endpoints that this plugin depends on.

 ![Img2Img Example](readme_imgs/img2img_example.png "Img2Img Example")

 **Note:** This plugin is in a "Usable Alpha" state.
 It might crash, or might not be compatible with your server settings.
 Things are expected to change somewhat frequently.

 # Updates
+**Mar 23 2024** - Fixed some ControlNet compatibility bugs with Forge

 **Jan 4 2024** - Fixed UI bug with collapsible categories (shouldn't cause squishing/overlapping now)

 **Dec 10 2023** - Min Size added (assists with smaller details)